 • Southwest College of Naturopathic Medicine & Health Sciences (SCNM) – Phoenix, Ariz.

-• University of Bridgeport College of Naturopathic Medicine (UBCNM) – Bridgeport, Conn.
+• University of Bridgeport School of Naturopathic Medicine (UBSNM) – Bridgeport, Conn.
 Learn more.

 The importance of accreditation

 In preparing students to become primary care naturopathic physicians, you’ll want to guide them to institutions where they will be sure to receive a top-notch, four-year, professional-level education.
 When the students you work with choose an AANMC member school, they will benefit from having three key organizations all working together to ensure the quality of their education.
 These organizations are: